abdolence/firestore-rs/docs/src/transactions.md

 to one), or `commit()` answering `ABORTED`.
 Either way the whole transaction reruns from the start as a new attempt, so the callback must be safe to run more than once; a failed attempt is rolled back first, releasing its locks, before the retry begins.
-A read inside the transaction that comes back `ABORTED` is not retried on its own - it fails the attempt, which then retries as usual.
+A read inside the transaction that comes back `ABORTED` is not retried on its own; it fails the attempt, which then retries as usual.

 `Commit` is sent only once per attempt.
-Any failure other than `ABORTED` - `UNAVAILABLE` or a dropped connection, for example - is returned to the caller without retrying, since the writes may already be applied, and the callback is not run again in that case.
+Any failure other than `ABORTED`, such as `UNAVAILABLE` or a dropped connection, is returned to the caller without retrying, since the writes may already be applied, and the callback is not run again in that case.

 Retries are capped at `max_retries` attempts after the first, 4 by default (5 attempts in total),